monzo/progression-framework/README.md

 You can see this in the example above, with both the custom "communication and teamwork" topic and the generic "conduct" topic.

 For each topic, you must define its contents.
 This is made up of an object (starts with a bullet point) which contains the criteria, and the level it is associated with.
+You can also add examples, by putting them in the `exampleCriteria` object, defining the actual criteria point, and any examples it links to.

 ---